 The Last Supper (1995):

 Details: Dir.
 Stacy Title.
 Perf.
 Annabeth Gish, Cameron Diaz, Courtney B. Vance.
 Columbia, 1995.

 Synopsis: Smugly proud of their forward-thinking ways, five grad student roommates find themselves succumbing to murderous temptations when faced with right-wing thinkers at their dinner table.
-In one scene, a white female librarian causes controversy when she condemns Catcher in the Rye.
+In one scene, a librarian causes controversy when she condemns Catcher in the Rye.